SPGryphons/GryphonCTF2018-Challenges/challenges/pwn/SmashBros/README.md

 }
 ```

+Since the binary compiled with a non-executable stack, we cannot simply inject shellcode and jump to it.
+Instead we have to use a technique called return to libc.

 The following prints the address of the LIBC object `_IO_2_1_stdin_`
 ```c
     printf("Here is your leaked LIBC address\nstdin: %p\n", stdin);